 One of the best phone mounts I've come across is the Scosche mount.
 It's good looking and mounts just about anywhere to keep your phone front and center while you're out on a drive.

-Tacoma owners who tow a lot love the KB Voodoo anytime backup camera.
+Tacoma owners who tow a lot love the anytime backup camera.
 With a little wiring, you can activate your backup camera at anytime to check out your trailer, boat, or whatever you might be hauling.

 One of the basic mods you can make to any car or truck is adding tint.
 Tint not only helps keep your Tacoma cool in the summer, but helps keep the inside of your truck private to outside viewers.